 - Loan repayment: This consists of immediately repaying your student loan and any accumulated interest in full.
 Obviously, if you’ve gotten into default, you do not have that kind of money laying around.
 This option would be best for individuals with generous family members.

 - Loan consolidation: This consists of combining the remaining balances of federal student loans into a single loan (a Direct Consolidation Loan) with a fixed interest rate.
 First, you must make at least three consecutive, voluntary, on-time payments and discuss the loan with the U.S. Department of Education.
 You may also choose to switch to an income-driven repayment plan for your consolidated loans.
+Once your consolidate your loans, your new Direct Consolidation Loan will regain eligibility for federal student aid, deferment, and forbearance.

 The consequences of defaulting on a loan are long-lasting.